rchui/laminar/source/getting_started/basics.md

 ## Dependencies

 Often tasks in a workflow need to be executed in a predefined order.
-Defining a `Layer` dependency is done by adding dependency layers with type annotations to `__call__`.
+Defining a `Layer` dependency is done by adding dependency layers with type hints to `__call__`.
 The type annotation is used to infer which layers depend on which other layers.
 In this two `Layer` example, `B` is dependent on `A`:

 ```python
 # main.py